yichaozeng/cophy_ABC/README.md

 </div>

 ## BLenD curve as summary statistics
 The novelty of this approach lies in the newly desgined summary statistics, the BLenD (Branch Length Difference) curves.
-The implementation of the BLenD curves as summary statistics are explain in the Methods section of the of the paper (see [Citation](#citation)).
+The implementation of the BLenD curves as summary statistics are explained in the Methods section of the paper (see [Citation](#citation)).
+The R implementation for extracting samples of $\delta_a$ and $\delta_b$ can be found in the `SS_norm` function in `function.R`.

 ## References